 (i) Eligibility to Hold Posted Collateral; Custodians.
 Party A and its Custodian will be entitled to hold Posted Collateral pursuant to Paragraph 6(b); provided that the following conditions applicable to it are satisfied:

-(1) Party A is not a Defaulting Party and Party A’s Credit Support Provider has a Credit Rating from S&P and the lowest Credit Rating for Party A’s Credit Support Provider is “BBB-” or higher by S&P.
+(1) Party A is not a Defaulting Party and Party A’s Credit Support Provider has a Credit Rating from S&P and Moody’s and the lowest Credit Rating for Party A’s Credit Support Provider is “BBB-” or higher by S&P and Baa3 or higher by Moodys.

 (2) Posted Collateral may be held only in the following jurisdictions: Any jurisdiction within the United States.